 The bread keeps at room temperature for 7 days and can be frozen.
 The loaf I “made” was the sourdough variety.
 If I do say so it was absolutely delicious!
 I have been having this for breakfast daily since my return and I may have to return to Latvia once I run out as I have fallen in love with it!

 I had mentioned my new obsession with rye garlic bread.
 The lovely lady at Laci then took me to several giant bins all filled with different cuts of bread that had been smothered with fresh garlic.
 My gosh, they were delicious!
 And available in the store!.

 I was also able to take home some more delicious biscuits and some of their chewy yet soft meringues.

 I highly recommend a visit to Laci!
 There can be no better souvenir of Latvia for a foodie than a loaf of its amazing sourdough rye bread!

-4. Visit the Central Market during the day
+4. Visit the Riga Central Market during the day

 Riga Central Market is Europe’s largest market and bazaar.
 It was made a UNESCO site along with the Riga Old Town in 1998.
 Riga Central Market is visited by over 80,000 people every day and is one of the most popular things to see in Latvia no matter what the Latvia weather.

 Operating since 1930, the Central Market has always been the place to go for top quality ingredients.
 It has three large Zeppelin style hangars.
 The first is all about fish.
 The merchandising at Riga Central Market Latvia makes the Harrods Food Hall look like Kmart!
 I have never seen such gleaming fish – indeed some of them were still alive!
 I wanted to order the salmon and eat it raw immediately!